bebopkid/qihardware.org/index.md

 ### Brief history

 _This is meant to be sequential and need to put dates down.
-Any rough estimates are helpful, thans!_
+Any rough estimates are helpful, thanks!_

 - Open Source movement
 - Creative Commons and Free Culture movements